fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/creating-new-shapes-jp.md

 by combining simple shapes.
 While that was fun, it would quickly become cumbersome if we try to draw these shapes multiple times.

-Wouldn't it be nice if we can explain to computer how to draw a new shape and it rememebers it forever?
+Wouldn't it be nice if we can explain to the computer how to draw a new shape and it remembers it forever?
 In this lesson we are going to see how to use functions to achieve exactly this!

 ## Functions